MikuOcta/MikuOcta/README.md

 Now I am learning Vala, Ansible automation and system managment.

-I also like playing with podman containers and kuberneties.
+I also like playing with podman containers and kubernetes.

 If you want to contact me, add me on Discord!
 MikuOcta22#3705